DEVOTIONALS

 the offender well.

 claims on an account of debt, loan, or obligation.
-This is what
+As sinners,

-Jesus did for us as sinners – He paid the debts we owed for our
+this is what Jesus did for us as sinners – He paid the debts we

-sins.
-Due to our sins, we owed a sacrifice to God, however Jesus
+owed for our sins.
+Because of our sins, we owed a sacrifice to

-became that sacrifice for us in the most painful way imaginable.
+God, however, Jesus became that sacrifice for us in the most

 to believe that He was God’s Son, that He went to the cross for

-God’s Word tells us that our belief of these three things are
+God’s Word tells us that our belief of these things are critical for

 No matter what is going on in our lives right now, we will all

-come to a time when we step into eternity.
-It is critical that
+reach a time when we take our step into eternity.
+It is critical

 to forgive us, but we have to believe in Him and have a faith